 5. Break the barriers of communication

 You can meet with your team daily, weekly, monthly, or quarterly.
-Still, these group and one-on-one chats give you the chance to boost team harmony around processes, motivate your reps through positive reinforcement, and ensure everyone understands KPIs and key goals
+Still, these group and one-on-one chats give you a chance to boost team harmony around processes, motivate your reps through positive reinforcement, and ensure everyone understands KPIs and key goals

 Plus, your reps can voice any feelings or concerns, which always goes a long way in employee satisfaction.